etn-ccis/blui-react-workflows/login-workflow/docs/sample-project-integration.md

 Open the root app file (`App.tsx`) and adjust the configuration options of the `AuthUIContextProvider` as necessary for your project.
 The various configuration options are explained in more detail in the [API](https://github.com/pxblue/react-workflows/tree/master/login-workflow/docs/API.md) documentation.
 As a suggestion, you may want to swap out the example image with a product logo for your project.

+You can read more about customizing the `AuthUIContextProvider` in the [Customization Guide](https://github.com/pxblue/react-workflows/tree/master/login-workflow/docs/customization.md)

 #### Implement AuthUIActions and RegistrationUIActions